auk0x01/auk0x01.github.io/_posts/2024-04-17-Saturn-HTB-Challenge-Writeup.md

 tags: [htb, web, ctf]    # TAG names should be lowercase
 ---

-Hello folks, some months ago, I developed a web challenge for Hackthebox - Saturn.
+Hello folks, some months ago, I developed a web exploitation challenge for Hackthebox - Saturn.
 It got retired some days ago so I thought to publish the writeup with the solution.
 You can check out the challenge from here: [https://app.hackthebox.com/challenges/saturn](https://app.hackthebox.com/challenges/saturn)

 # Challenge: